ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 - OpenMP for parallel processing

 ### Structure
-- benchmark_sim.cpp: The main simulation code.
+- `benchmark_sim.cpp`: The main simulation code.
-- benchmark_sim.h: Header file for the simulation.
+- `benchmark_sim.h`: Header file for the simulation.
-- CMakeLists.txt: CMake configuration file for building the project.
+- `CMakeLists.txt`: CMake configuration file for building the project.

 ### Compilation and Running